MichelBoucey/dumber/ReadMe.md

 With `dumber` (you already use `git`, don't you?) you can *add* or *remove* to your Mardown files:

 - section numbers to header sections.
 This works on hash sign only. &lt;H1&gt; (#) stays unnumbered as the main title.
+Use `-a` for numbering *all* section tags.
 - a table of contents with links on entries.

 See an [example](./example.md).